 Since day one, we have been category innovators, as proven by our decision to initially launch Vita Coco and pioneer packaged coconut water in the United States.
 As first-movers and leaders in a major beverage category, we understand the key components to ensuring the lasting success of a product or brand.
 When we first started Vita Coco, the coconut water category barely existed in the United States and was mostly sold in ethnic grocery stores.
 We estimate that the coconut water category in the United States was under \$10 million when we launched Vita Coco in 2004.
-Today, this category has grown to \$658 million in the United States alone, based on Euromonitor data.
+Today, this category has grown to \$658 million in the United States alone, based on Euromonitor data, which tracks both on-premise and off-premise sales.